-In what follows, we introduce and analyze an original panel data set on the gender composition of various tiers of federal agencies since the 1970s and establish several stylized facts that provide important context for our study and inform key planks of our theory.
-Next, we outline our theory of visible representation, and elaborate on the experimental designs we use to test this theory.
+In what follows, we review relevant portions of the literatures on women's representation in government and framing effects before introducing and analyzing an original panel data set on the gender composition of various tiers of federal agencies since 1973.
+A descriptive analysis of our novel data establishes several patterns and stylized facts about the dynamics of gender diversity in the executive branch over the past five decades that provide important context to our study.
+Next, we elaborate on the experimental design we use to test our core predictions.
 We then report results, and conclude with a discussion of the implications of our findings for the dynamics of substantive representation, and potential extensions of our framework for scholarship on race- and class-based diversity in government.